tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/smz3information.md

 * All Dungeons and Defeat Mother Brain - Similar to "Defeat Ganon and Mother Brain", but also requires all dungeons to be beaten including Castle Tower and Agahnim.
-  Ganon also remains invulnerable until all Boss Tokens are aquired.
+  Ganon also remains invulnerable until all Boss Tokens are acquired.

 ### Open Ganon's Tower